Overcoming the fear of weight gain…

 Who is Brianna?

 Brianna (or Bri) is a Licensed Professional Counsellor in New Jersey.
 She has worked with Eating Disorder Recovery patients for the last four years and has a special interest in body image.
-She also teaches Introduction to Eating Disorders as an adjunct professor.
-She is passionate about Health at Every Size®️ and taking an all foods fit approach to finding freedom with food and learning to love your current body.
+Brianna also teaches Introduction to Eating Disorders as an adjunct professor.
+She has a passion for about Health at Every Size®️ and taking an all foods fit approach to finding freedom with food and learning to love your current body.
 You can find her on Instagram @bodyimagewithbri.